 Occasionally you may find smaller capacitors with color codes marked on them, just like the resistors.

-For these, the values could be determined in pF as demonstrated in the adjoining color chart.
+For these, the values could be determined in pF as demonstrated in the above color chart.
 The pair of bands at the bottom provides the tolerance and maximum workable voltage of the capacitor.

 It must be strictly noted that the voltage rating printed on the capacitor body represents the absolute maximum tolerable voltage limit of the capacitor which must never be exceeded.
 Also, when electrolytic capacitors are involved, the polarity must be carefully checked and soldered accordingly.